-Its biggest flaw is the junction it's on, which was remodelled following the upgrade of the A43.
-The new junction has five single-lane sliproads, four major exits and three tight roundabouts.
-One of the roundabouts causes a conflict between traffic heading from the M40 north to the A43 and traffic heading from the A43 to the M40 south, causing queues even outside rush hour.
-Even if you don't need a break when you see signs for the services, you will when you get there.
+Its biggest flaw is the junction it's on, which was remodelled following the upgrade of the A43 in 2002.
+The new junction had five single-lane sliproads, four major exits and three tight roundabouts.
+One particular roundabout conflicted traffic movements and caused queues even outside rush hour.
+Even if you don't need a break when you saw signs for the services, you did when you got there.

 The original services were one of the first to gain a M&S Simply Food store, which took up four retail units and two 'workspaces'.
 The store was later extended along with the Travelodge to keep up with demand.
 Despite this, Moto tried to claim compensation from the Highways Agency for a loss of traffic due to the roadworks and the new junction layout.
 Moto lost the case.

-The services were considered for six years, and they finally opened on the 31st March 1994 costing £20m and taking up 56 acres of land.
+The services were considered for six years, and they finally opened on 31 March 1994 costing £20m and taking up 56 acres of land.
 Before then there were emergency fuel and toilet facilities located at the junction.
 Six possible sites were looked at before the services were built.
-They were designed to resemble a country house, and the entrance to the car park still creates the impression of a driveway today.
+It was a low-level building draped in trees and designed to resemble a country house, and the entrance to the car park still creates the impression of a driveway today.